Real-Gecko/django-router/README.md

 ] + router.urlpatterns
 ```

+# Concept

+To easily understand all the auto naming concept of the app take a look at testing project within the repo.

 # Usage

 Just use decorator in your apps' `views.py`.
 Django Router uses **autodiscovery** feature, so make sure views you're interested in are either inside `views.py` or get imported into it.